 - Spray pizza pan with cooking spray.
-Place crust on pan and pinch the edges a little, if you like.
+Place pizza dough on pan and pinch the edges a little, if you like.
 This helps to catch the sauce from spilling over.

-- Spread half the jar of sauce on each pizza.
+- Spread alfredo sauce on pizza.
 Evenly distribute chopped spinach, chicken and mushrooms.
-Top with cheese.
+Top with Mozzarella cheese.

 - Cook for 15-20 minutes, or until done.
-Cool slightly and cut each pizza into 8 pieces.
+Cool slightly and cut into 8 pieces.

 Percent Daily Values are based on a 2000 calorie diet.
 All amounts are estimates and 24Bite® takes no responsibility for actual figures since calculations vary by packaging and supplier.
 Please calculate the amounts yourself based on package labeling if you have specific dietary requirements.
 24Bite®, Kim Guzman or Christian Guzman shall not be liable for adverse reactions or any other outcome resulting from the use of recipes or recommendations on this website or actions you take as a result.